CommonAccord/Site-Org/Doc/HumanDynamics/DataSharing/Form_T01_V02.md

 10.Ti=Term and Termination

-10.sec=Either party may terminate this Agreement with or without cause by providing at least ninety days’ prior written notice to the other party.  {P1.Handle}’s obligations with respect to use and non-disclosure of {Confidential_Data} shall survive for a period of {ConfPeriod} following expiration or any earlier termination of this Agreement.
+10.sec=Either party may terminate this Agreement with or without cause by providing at least ninety days' prior written notice to the other party.  {P1.Handle}'s obligations with respect to use and non-disclosure of {Confidential_Data} shall survive for a period of {ConfPeriod} following expiration or any earlier termination of this Agreement.

 11.Ti=Return or Destruction of {Confidential_Data} and Information